 Nick Taussig is a founding partner of Salon Pictures.

-Salon is a dynamic, modern day, multi disciplinary Creator and Producer of Feature Film, Documentary, TV and Branded Content.
+Salon is a dynamic, modern day, multi-disciplinary Creator and Producer of Feature Film, Documentary, Television and Branded Content.

 Award-winning and BAFTA-nominated producers Nick Taussig and Paul Van Carter founded Salon in 2013.
-With a focus on exceptional material, Salon is committed to a close creative relationship with talent, to develop and produce a portfolio of intelligent, unique films and documentaries, and manage this library in the marketplace.
+With a focus on exceptional material, Salon is committed to a close creative relationship with talent, to develop and produce a portfolio of intelligent, moving and unique films & documentaries, and manage this library in the marketplace.